slhck/compress-pptx/README.md

 ## Usage

-Call `compress-pptx` and point it to a PPTX file.
+Call `compress-pptx` and point it to a PPTX or POTX file.
 It'll compress the images and output another compressed file next to it.

 For more options, see the `-h` output: